bonitasoft/bonita-doc/README.md

     * [Manage form control/validation](manage-control-in-forms.md)

-Now, starting from the visualization of the _all.md_ page, we can browse to the _manage-control-in-forms.md_ page.
+Now, starting from the visualization of the _taxonomy.md_ page, we can browse to the _manage-control-in-forms.md_ page.

 #### Resources (Images)